prioritizr/prioritizr/docs/articles/gurobi_installation_guide.md

 If you see the outputs for `result$objval` and `result$x` and you don’t see any error messages, then you have (1) successfully installed the *Gurobi* software suite, (2) activated a valid license, and (3) successfully installed the *gurobi R* package.
-If do see an error message, then you might have missed a previous step or something might have gone wrong while installing *Gurobi* or activating the license.
+If you do see an error message, then you might have missed a previous step or something might have gone wrong while installing *Gurobi* or activating the license.
 In such cases, try going back through this vignette and repeating the